zhangyintai/MATLAB-Reshape-Like-Python/README.md

 new_size is an array represents the shape of the new n-dimensional matrix. [new_size_1, new_size_2, ..., new_size_n]
 The shape have to be compatable.

 It will return the reshaped array.
-Computation time is propotion to the dimensions of the array.
+The computation time is propotional to the dimensions of the array.

 ## Examples
 In MATLAB